thinreports/thinreports-basic-editor/README.md

 See [How to lanuch development version of the Editor](#how-to-launch-development-version-of-the-editor), however you need to specify `thinreports-editor/package` directory as app folder for launching production version of the Editor.

-Then, **you must be sure that there are no syntax errors or warnings** to see the `thinreports-editor/dev/tmp/javascript-compile.log`.
+Then, **you must be sure that there are no syntax errors and warnings** to see the `thinreports-editor/dev/tmp/javascript-compile.log`.

 **Note:** Currentry the following errors will be logged in the log file, but you can ignore that.